robz/reasonml.github.io/docs/overview.md

 Variant types model values that may assume one of many known variations.
-This feature is similar to "enums" in other languages, but each variant form may optionally specify data that is carried along with each (capitalized) name.
+This feature is similar to "enums" in other languages, but each variant form may optionally specify data that is carried along with it.

 Feature                         | Example
 --------------------------------|----------